 \section{Abstract}

-{ We study a dynamic ordered logit model for panel data with fixed effects.
-We establish the validity of a set of moment conditions that are free of the fixed effects and that can be computed using four or more periods of data.
-We establish sufficient conditions for these moment conditions to identify the regression coefficients, the autoregressive parameters, and the threshold parameters.
-The parameters can be estimated using generalized method of moments.
-We document the performance of this estimator using Monte Carlo simulations and an empirical illustration to self-reported health status using the British Household Panel Survey. }
+This paper studies a dynamic ordered logit model for panel data with fixed effects.
+The main contribution of the paper is to construct a set of valid moment conditions that are free of the fixed effects.
+The moment functions can be computed using four or more periods of data, and the paper presents sufficient conditions for the moment conditions to identify the common parameters of the model, namely the regression coefficients, the autoregressive parameters, and the threshold parameters.
+The availability of moment conditions suggests that these common parameters can be estimated using the generalized method of moments, and the paper documents the performance of this estimator using Monte Carlo simulations and an empirical illustration to self-reported health status using the British Household Panel Survey.